 Surprisingly, studies have shown mixed results when it comes to sexual function with OCP use.
 Some studies show that OCP use has a negative effect on sexual functioning, while others show a neutral or even positive effect on sexual functioning.

-What we can do is break down those studies and provide an informal sort of guideline, finding which OCPs in particular are a safer bet for maintaining sexual functioning.
+What we can do is break down those studies and provide an informal sort of guideline, finding which birth control pills in particular are a safer bet for maintaining sexual functioning.

 Which types of birth control pills are better for sexual function?

-According to studies done comparing different OCPs, the following hormonal combinations with ethinylestradiol (EE) have shown some promise to be good choices for women who may have developed an impairment in sexual functioning after trying a certain type of OCP, or are worried about OCPs disrupting their normal sexual functioning:
+According to studies done comparing different birth control pills, the following hormonal combinations with ethinylestradiol (EE) have shown some promise to be good choices for women who may have developed an impairment in sexual functioning after trying a certain type of OCP, or are worried about OCPs disrupting their normal sexual functioning:

 - EE 20ug/Drosperinone 3mg – Brand name: Yaz